latex3/tagging-project/documentation/prototype-usage-instructions.md

 ### Supplying MathML to be used for Associated File tagging,

-For engines other than LuaTeX, or if you want to modify the automatcally generated MathML,then LaTeX needs to be supplied MathML in a separate file.
+For engines other than LuaTeX, or if you want to modify the automatically generated MathML,then LaTeX needs to be supplied MathML in a separate file.

 The format of the file may be seen in the example below.  which has a